 If you are studying a language module as an integrated, credit-bearing element of a full-time undergraduate degree, the cost will be covered in your standard tuition fees.

 If you are studying your degree on a part-time basis and wish to complete a language module as an integrated part of your studies, the cost will be in line with the standard tuition fee for your course.
 This is £77 per credit for UK and EU part-time undergraduate degree students in academic year 2017/18, i.e. £1,540 per 20 credit module.

-For academic year 2017/18, the cost of a 10-week course of Language Steps classes will be £80 for registered Edge Hill University students, however this cost will be covered by your academic department.
+For academic year 2017/18, the cost of a 10-week course of Language Steps classes will be £80 for registered Edge Hill students, however this cost will be covered by the University.
 The cost of the Language Steps classes is £100 for a 10-week course for Edge Hill University staff and £150 for members of the public in academic year 2017/18.

 How To Apply